Curriculum

 Through a broad and balanced curriculum, we nurture academic achievement alongside personal growth, creativity, and character development.
 Every subject is taught with purpose and passion, ensuring that children leave Severnbanks with strong foundations and the confidence to shine.

 We use questions to encourage pupils to develop an enquiring mind and heighten their curiosity in order to promote a love of learning.
-Through our cross-curricular and text enhanced approach we seek to enable our pupils to move from the known to the unknown through connecting their learning experiences to previous knowledge and to the world around them.
+Through our cross-curricular and text-enhanced approach, we seek to enable our pupils to move from the known to the unknown through connecting their learning experiences to previous knowledge and to the world around them.

 In our rapidly changing society, we need to equip our pupils with the knowledge and skills that will serve them not only in their school lives but also into adulthood: subject knowledge, communication and listening skills, self-esteem and confidence, managing emotions and developing the ability to learn and to think critically.